KhayKhun/sofl/README.md

 ## SOFL

-Making it easier to store functions and js objects with functions in local/sessionStorge
+Making it easier to store date, functions, and objects in local/sessionStorge
 ```bash
 npm install sofl
 ```